These Drop Biscuits are crazy simple and ridiculously good on their own, or take them up a notch with a little slather of butter or honey.

-- Add the buttermilk to the flour mixture and gently mix with your hands until just combined (do not over mix!)
+- Add the buttermilk to the flour mixture and gently mix with your hands or a wooden spoon until just combined (do not over mix!)
 Dough will be sticky.

 - Drop dough in 8 equal portions (about 1/3 cup each) an inch apart, onto the prepared baking sheet.